rob-blackbourn/jetblack-js-date/manual/guide/design-choices.md

 This may change, but the current view is that the majority of developers use bundlers, rather than include manual `<script>` tags.
-With this in mind the code is provided as a single bundle, as the downstream bundler will do the tree shaking.
+With this in mind the code is provided as a single javascript file, as the downstream bundler will do the tree shaking.

 ## What next ?